microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaGlobalSecureAccessTenant.md

 The `New-EntraBetaGlobalSecureAccessTenant` cmdlet onboards the Global Secure Access service in the tenant.

-In delegated scenarios with work or school accounts, the signed-in user must have a supported Microsoft Entra role or a custom role with the necessary permissions.
-The following least-privileged roles are supported:
+In delegated scenarios with work or school accounts, the signed-in user needs a supported Microsoft Entra role or a custom role with the necessary permissions:

 - Global Secure Access Administrator
 - Security Administrator